microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ![Mockup of an InfoBar in a Critical state with no close button](images/Critical_IconNoClose.png)

 ## Custom styling: status color and icon
-Outside of the pre-defined notification types, the StatusColor and IconSource properties can be set to customize the styling.
+Outside of the pre-defined severity levels, the StatusColor and IconSource properties can be set to customize the icon and background color.
+The info bar will retain the assistive technology settings of the severity defined, or default if none was defined.

-A custom background color can be set via the StatusColor property and will override the color set by a Severity if it is defined.
+A custom background color can be set via the StatusColor property and will override the color set by Severity.
 Please keep in mind content readability and accessibility when setting your own color.

 Alongside color, a custom icon can appear left of the Title and Message in the InfoBar.
 If a default styling is chosen, most styles have an associated icon already defined.
 This icon can be removed or added as a custom icon using the IconSource property.
-Recommended icon sizes include (TBD)px.
+The recommended icon size is 20px.

 XAML
 ```xml